-At Ashby Hill Top Primary School, we have designed a curriculum that equips our children with the skills and personal qualities necessary to lead a fulfilling and rewarding life.
-We will provide a curriculum which aims for all children to:
+At Ashby Hill Top, we have designed a curriculum that equips our children with the knowledge, skills and personal qualities necessary to lead a fulfilling and rewarding life.
+We provide a curriculum which aims for all children to:

 Content of the Curriculum

 The following links will take you to some important documents that will help you to support your children with their learning.

 Questions to ask your child about their reading book